New York City Democratic Socialists of America

 The New York City Democratic Socialists of America (NYC-DSA) is the New York City chapter of the Democratic Socialists of America.
-It is the largest chapter of the organization with over 11,200 members.
+It is the largest chapter of the organization, with more than 15,000 members, ahead of DSA-LA.

-NYC-DSA has been active in the city since the 1980s, but it became a serious political force after Bernie Sanders' 2016 presidential campaign.
+DSA has been active in New York City (where it is headquartered) since the 1980s, but it became a serious political force after Bernie Sanders' 2016 presidential campaign.
 The chapter began to endorse candidates in 2017, including Alexandria Ocasio-Cortez.
-In the early 2020s, it ran several slates of candidates, winning primaries in the state assembly, state senate, city council, and House of Representatives.
-In 2025, NYC-DSA assemblyman Zohran Mamdani was elected mayor, following an upset victory in the Democratic primary.
+In the 2020s, it ran several slates of candidates, winning elections at nearly every level of government.
+In 2025, NYC-DSA assemblyman Zohran Mamdani was elected mayor, following an upset victory in the Democratic primary and the subsequent general election.
+Mamdani's election spurred a growth of chapter membership and success in the 2026 elections.

-NYC-DSA is made up of several local branches and lead by its Steering Committee and co-chairs.
-Candidates go through a strict endorsement process, and almost always run on the Democratic Party ballot line.
-Outside of its electoral work, NYC-DSA has supported police reform, pro-Palestinian activism, tenant protection, addressing climate change, and LGBT+ rights.
-NYC-DSA has been described as "the most dynamic and powerful left-wing organization in the country".
+NYC-DSA is made up of several local branches within the five boroughs and comprises working groups, led by its Steering Committee and co-chairs.
+Candidates go through a strict democratic endorsement process, and almost always strategically run on the Democratic Party ballot line.
+Elected officials coordinate with the chapter through city and state "Socialists in Office" committees.
+The chapter supports progressive reforms, with the end goal of a socialist economy.
+NYC-DSA's primary base is young renters, particularly in the "Commie Corridor", though its reach has expanded elsewhere.
+NYC-DSA has been criticized by both Democrats and Republicans, accusing it of anti-Israel sentiment, communism, and limited appeal among the working class.
+Socialist magazine Jacobin described the NYC-DSA as "the most dynamic and powerful left-wing organization in the country".

+Organization and structure

+"To be an unorganized socialist is a contradiction in terms."